sencha/code-guidelines/README.md

 ##Dogma vs Doctrine

 Avoid obsessing about code style -- this document is merely a guide, not infallible dogma.
+It is not intended to be a comprehensive list of all "best practices", but rather a list of the most common areas on which people ask our opinions.
 Many others have created [similar documents](Resources.md) and clearly not everyone agrees on every point.

 The overall goal for this document is to help you evaluate what we consider to be the important aspects of "quality" code, and ultimately create your own readable, maintainable and scalable JavaScript projects.
 Our suggestions stand as